rucio/documentation/CONTRIBUTING.md

 #### Isort

 [`isort`](https://github.com/pycqa/isort) is used to sort the python imports.
-Thes imports are also grouped together by different categories, which makes it easier to read the source code.
+These imports are also grouped together by different categories, which makes it easier to read the source code.

 #### Flake8